Writing a Plugin

 • Implement the Service interface in your struct to provide the Serve and Stop methods.

-• Request dependencies using their respective interfaces and inject them using Endure container.
+• Request dependencies using their respective interfaces and inject them using the Endure container.

 • Register your plugin with RoadRunner by creating a custom version of the main.go file and building it.